asoftbird/tilestitcher/README.md

 --in or -i:         Specify file input folder.
 --out or -o:        Specify output file location, including image file extension of your choice.
+--random or -r:     Randomize order of input tiles.
+--seed or -s:       Specify a random seed to use.
+--dpi or -d:        Write output image with a specific dpi (does not affect image size).